xiaoyuanzhu-com/blog.xiaoyuanzhu.com/src/content/blog/data-native.md

 heroImage: '/images/data-native.png'
 ---

+When was the last time you wanted to switch the notes app — but dreaded the thought of migrating all your data?

+Every company knows data is valuable — but do you preserve yours?
+Your reading history, your favorite films, your travels, your five-star meals, your running routes, your fleeting ideas.

-## Your Apps Are Temporary.
+#### Your Apps Are Temporary.
 Your Data Is Forever.

 app centric vs data centric, side by side